-Since González had researched the mediator model beforehand, she knew that she would need to be very involved in the Urgent Response Service process.
+Since González had researched the mediator model beforehand, she knew that she would need to be very involved in the Urgent Response Services process.
 A behaviour therapist trained González in the mediator model, and it was an eye-opening experience.
 González learned that instead of responding to her daughter’s aggression, she should move Eva to an area without any hard surfaces or sharp objects and then give her space.

 “I moved away when she started hitting, scratching, or biting me, and she responded to that right away,” said González. “[Now] she knows that this behaviour is not going to get her what she wants – that’s a big improvement.”